re-nft/docs/front/docs/Getting-started/rental-solutions.md

 ### **Example:**

 Jack owns a Galaxy Fight Club NFT and wants to earn rewards from the game, but doesn’t have time to play.
 By playing the game, you can earn $GCOIN.
-Jack decides to rent out the NFT via the collateral-free rental solution of reNFT.
+Jack decides to lend the NFT via the collateral-free rental solution of reNFT.
 While putting the NFT up for rent, Jack determines the revenue split percentage.
 In this example, we use 50/50.

 Sam rents the NFT and starts playing the game.
 After playing for a week, he has earned 100 $GCOIN.
 Because of the revenue split, Sam receives 50 $GCOIN and Jack does too.